Experience a Week in the Vibrant Arts Scene of Saratoga Springs

 Have kids?
 Stay in Glens Falls for the afternoon and bring them to the World Awareness Children's Museum.

 - This museum is a special place "Where children discover the world!"
 Take your kids to this hands-on and interactive museum where they can learn about the world and its different cultures.

 Don't have kids but want to stick around in Glens Falls?
-The Chapman Historical Museum features fascinating exhibits about the local area.
+The Chapman Museum features fascinating exhibits about the local area.

 - See 19th century Adirondack photographs by Seneca Ray Stoddard